Undergraduate Research in Mathematics

 - Andrew Geesaman, "Bridging the Gap: High Impact Techniques for Students with Asperger's."
-Andy presented his research at the National Council of Teachers of Mathematics Conference, Denver 2013 & New Orleans 2014.
+Andy presented his research at the National Council of Teachers of Mathematics Conferences in Denver & in New Orleans.

 - Brenna DeShong, "Becoming Teacher-Leaders: Supporting and Empowering Students with Learning Disabilities."
-Brenna presented her research at the National Council of Supervisors of Mathematics Conference, New Orleans 2014.
+Brenna presented her research at the National Council of Supervisors of Mathematics Conference in New Orleans.

-- Linzy Hull, "Around the world: How eight countries have progressed in serving students with disabilities".
-Linzy presented her research at the West Virginia Council of Teachers of Mathematics Annual Conference, 2014.
+- Linzy Hull, "Around the world: How eight countries have progressed in serving students with disabilities."
+Linzy presented her research at the West Virginia Council of Teachers of Mathematics Annual Conference.

 - Lenny Jones Number theory, algebra